llvdl/datascientist-getting-and-cleaning-data/README.md

  3. extract the UCI HAR data set to the folder where you cloned this repository
      * The data set can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and must be unzipped
      * *Note:* After extracting the data set, you should have a subdirectory called `UCI HAR Dataset` in the folder the repository is cloned in
- 4. open R of RStudio
+ 4. open R or RStudio
  5. make sure the current working directory is the folder you extracted the repository to
      * use `getwd()` to check the current working directory and `setwd()` to set the current working directory
  6. start the script with `source("run_analysis.R")`